The Regulators and Governor Face Off

 To your left you see Tryon riding between the lines rallying his troops.
 A bullet goes through his feathered hat, and another strikes his gun.
 Tryon has the 3-pounders fire grapeshot—like large buckshot, spreading multiple balls somewhat larger than bullets.
 At some point, Tryon may have raised a white flag, attempting to parley, but the Regulators keep firing.
 Lacking a command structure and many running out of ammunition, the remaining Regulators fall back through the woods after 30–45 minutes.
 The militia advance after them.

 Walk downhill to the marker near the ditch, to the right of the bridge.
-As it describes, one Regulator apparently had trouble with his musket, leaving behind a part and tool that are now displayed in the visitor center.
+As it describes, one Regulator apparently had trouble with his musket, leaving behind a part and tool that are now displayed in the Visitor Center.
 Found near this marker, this tells you the Regulator line was firing from here at some point in the battle.

 From this rock, Regulator James Pugh may have operated as a sniper for a time, perhaps taking this position when his side was pushed back after its initial charge.
 Three men are said to be around him, reloading rifles for him in turn.
 (Rifles are more accurate, and effective at longer distances, than standard muskets.)
 Firing from this place off the left flank of the militia army, he supposedly drops from 9 to 17 of Tryon’s men before pulling back when the rest of the Regulators do.

 The Pugh story comes from one secondhand source written decades later, and is not mentioned in a set of contemporary newspaper accounts.
 But “James” was one of the few Regulators hung for his involvement, even though he was not a reputed ringleader, so there may be some truth to it.
 (See “After the Battle” below for more to that story.)
+Also, the nearest county regiment suffered a high casualty rate, with 15 of 30 men killed or wounded.[b]

 Look to your left at the modern woods atop the Regulator hill.